Comparison

 Frontman vs Lovable

 Lovable (formerly GPT-Engineer) is an AI-powered app generation platform.
 Describe what you want and Lovable builds a complete React + Tailwind + Vite app with hosting, databases, authentication, and deployment — all in a hosted sandbox.
-Credit-based pricing starting at $25/month for serious use.
+Credit-based pricing starts at $25/month for serious use.
 Proprietary SaaS with SOC 2 Type II and ISO 27001 compliance.

 Feature Comparison